yltyadi/subscription-manager-bot/README.md

-# Subscription Manager Bot for Telegram by @yltyadi
+# Personal Subscription Manager Bot for Telegram by @yltyadi